 Dr. Jenalee Doom

-Starting In Fall 2019, I will be an assistant professor in the Department of Psychology at the University of Denver.
+I am an assistant professor in the Department of Psychology at the University of Denver.

 My research integrates the fields of developmental, social, and health psychology and public health to understand pathways from childhood stress to later mental and physical health problems.
 In addition, I study the social mechanisms by which individuals may be protected from early life stress.